 Ready to become a Photoshop power-user?

-Good, because the Photoshop plugins we list in this post will supercharge the already impressive capabilities of Adobe’s preeminent software.
+Good, because the Photoshop plugins, add-ons and extensions we list in this post will supercharge the already impressive capabilities of Adobe’s preeminent software.

 Yes, Adobe Photoshop CC is outstanding on its own, but there’s plenty of features users wish they had that Adobe didn’t create (or think of creating).